 A: The conference is open to all ages and there will be beer onsite.
 You will have to verify your age before you can purchase alcohol.
 If you are incapable of having a couple of quiets without turning into a raging douchebag, then do not be surprised if you are ejected from the event.
 We promote responsible drinking.
 There will be alternatives available, and we have a friend of bill nearby if that should that be something you are interested in.

 Q: Food is good, right, what about food?

-A: There will be food to purchase at the venue, and the great folks at Food for the People will be parked outside again this year (even after we bullied them into deep-frying cheese for us).
+A: There will be food to purchase at and around the venue.
 If the queues are as lengthy as they tend to be, we recommend taking a mosey up Cuba St, where there is plenty of choice.

 Q: What about coffee?
 Hackers run on caffeine, right?
 There must be coffee!

-A: There will be two (2!) coffee stations in the venue itself, not to mention an ample supply of coffee around the venue.
+A: There will be coffee stations in the venue itself, not to mention an ample supply of coffee around the venue.
 This is Wellington, not Canberra.

 Q: What is a hacker?
 Aren’t hackers bad?